-We are subject to extensive regulation under federal and state banking laws that establish a comprehensive framework for our operations.
-This regulatory framework may materially impact our growth potential and financial performance and is intended primarily for the protection of depositors, customers, federal deposit insurance funds and the stability of the banking system as a whole, not for the protection of our shareholders or creditors.
+We are subject to extensive regulation under federal and state laws that establish a comprehensive framework for our operations.
+This regulatory framework may materially impact our growth and financial performance and is intended primarily for the protection of depositors, customers, the deposit insurance fund ("DIF") and the U.S. banking system as a whole, not for the protection of our shareholders or creditors.
 Material elements of certain statutes, regulations and policies applicable to us are described below, but the following discussion is a summary and does not purport to be complete.
 This description is qualified in its entirety by reference to the full text of the statutes, regulations and policies described herein.